Yandy Díaz Player Props: Rays vs. Padres

-The Tampa Bay Rays, including Yandy Diaz (.325 slugging percentage in past 10 games, including no home run), battle starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Tampa Bay Rays, including Yandy Diaz (.300 slugging percentage in past 10 games, including zero home run), take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.

-In his most recent game, he strung together three hits (going 3-for-4 with a double and two RBI) against the Athletics.
+He had a hitless performance in his previous game (0-for-5) against the Padres.

 Yandy Díaz Game Info & Props vs. the Padres